Maira Valley and Chamois Hunting

 Chamois-fights-during-the-rut

-During the rut the chamois engages violet fights
+During the rut the chamois engages violent fights

 Mid-Morning: Spotting and Stalking